OmarShehata11/Important-Notes/Important Notes/Shell Notes/someBasicCommands.md

 locate <folder name>
 # or
 which <file name> ## but this for the commands , it shows u where is the file of the command
+#or
+whereis # find the location for the bin file and the man page also where
 ```

 ## to see or "watch" the difference happends to spacific job